-The Knives Out film series has recently hit their third instalment with the Knives Out- Wake Up Dead Man hitting the box office.
+The Knives Out film series has hit their third instalment with the Knives Out: Wake Up Dead Man hitting the box office.

-In this one the protagonist Jud Duplenticy, a former boxer turned Catholic priest, played by Josh O’Connor finds himself in the middle of a murder investigation, as the former priest Monsignor Jefferson Wicks (Josh Brolin) is found dead in a storage cupboard next to the pulpit.
+Protagonist Jud Duplenticy, a former boxer turned Catholic priest (Josh O’Connor) finds himself in the middle of the investigation, as the former priest Monsignor Jefferson Wicks (Josh Brolin) is found dead in a storage cupboard next to the pulpit.

-However, it’s not been the outcome of the investigation that has been doing the rounds instead the extensive portrayal of overcoming abuse in the Church.
+However, it’s not been the outcome of the investigation that has been doing the rounds, but instead the extensive portrayal of overcoming abuse in the Church.

-Josh Brolins character the deceased priest had been portrayed as a literal and very outspoken head of the church.
+Josh Brolin's character is portrayed as a charming and outspoken head of the church.

 By tackling the tension of corruption and abuse at the pulpit, the film directly tells the story of the crucifixion and of Good Friday.